fwupd/fwupd/plugins/vli/README.md

 This flag handles cases to update in firmware mode, skips ROM mode entirely.

+### Flags:attach-with-usb

+This flag is used if device needs unplug & re-plug usb cable to reset the device.

+### Flags:attach-with-power

+This flag is used if device needs unplug & re-plug power cord to reset the device.

 ## External Interface Access

 This plugin requires read/write access to `/dev/bus/usb`.